cosmos/ibc/spec/ics-018-relayer-algorithms/README.md

 Any number of relayer processes may be safely run in parallel (and indeed, it is expected that separate relayers will serve separate subsets of the interchain).
 However, they may consume unnecessary fees if they submit the same proof multiple times, so some minimal coordination may be ideal (such as assigning particular relayers to particular packets or scanning mempools for pending transactions).

-### Properties & Invariants

-- no permissions required

 ## Backwards Compatibility

 Not applicable.
 The relayer process is off-chain and can be upgraded or downgraded as necessary.